openstack-archive/cookbook-openstack-block-storage/README.md

 volume
 ----
-- Installs the cinder-volume service and sets up the iscsi helper
+- Installs the cinder-volume service, sets up the iscsi helper and create volume group when using the LVMISCSIDriver

 Defaults to the ISCSI (LVM) Driver.